Blog/Ultimate Guide to Decaf Coffee Beans for Foodservice/Decaf Coffee Upsell Strategies for Bakeries | Busy Bean Coffee

 4. Train Staff on the Decaf Story

 Baristas should know the decaf process used (e.g., Swiss Water Process) and flavor notes.
 When they describe it as “smooth and chocolatey, perfect with our brownies,” it sells itself.
 Role-play upsell scenarios during shift briefings.
-Our guide on How to Choose Decaf Beans for High-Volume Use covers bean selection in depth.
+Our Managed Decaf Services guide covers training best practices.

 5. Offer a Decaf Sample Tray